 Pedro Almodóvar, “Pain & Glory”

 In the semi-autobiographical “Pain & Glory” (fall, Sony Pictures Classics), Antonio Banderas portrays Salvador Mallo, an aging filmmaker in declining health looking back on his life, from his ’60s childhood through his ’80s coming of age and discovery of cinema.
 Almodóvar broke out Banderas in his 20s in Spain with “Labyrinth of Passion” (1982) and “Tie Me Up!
 Tie Me Down!”
 (1989).
 “Pain & Glory” marks Banderas’ first Almodóvar feature since 2011’s “The Skin I Live In.”
 Portraying Mallo’s mother is another Almodóvar veteran, Penelope Cruz, who last worked with the director on “Broken Embraces” in 2009.
 In 2006, her work in “Volver” brought her the Best Actress award at Cannes and an Oscar nomination.
 Both stars appeared in the 2013 film “I’m So Excited.”
-“Pain & Glory” opens in Spain in March, and will likely screen in Cannes in May, followed by other European countries and stateside play at the fall festivals.
+“Pain & Glory” opens in Spain in March, and will screen in Cannes competition in May, followed by other European countries and stateside play at the fall festivals.

 Noah Baumbach, Untitled